Saint Paul Wrongful Death Lawyers

 Filing a lawsuit may not be a priority for families that have experienced the unexpected loss of a loved one however, taking legal action may provide compensation to help manage out-of-pocket expenses and other costs that may arise following a wrongful death incident.
 Families may also be able to hold those accountable for the negligent actions that may have caused - or contributed to - the fatality.

 The Saint Paul wrongful death lawyers at TSR Injury Law understand that this may be a sensitive time for you and your family, and we are here to help.
 We have been helping injury victims and their families recover compensation for over 20 years.
-Our firm has recovered over $150 million in compensation on behalf of our clients.
+Our firm has recovered $300 million in compensation on behalf of our clients.

 We offer a free consultation and you are not obligated to have us represent you.
 We can answer any questions you may have about the legal process and you will not be charged any upfront fees for our services.
 Our attorneys do not get paid unless we win fair compensation for your case.